sraj1820/Tic-Tac-Toe/README.md

 ### Get Started

+Click the following [link](https://sraj1820.github.io/Tic-Tac-Toe) to play the game.

 The game will start up ready to go with Player 1's selection.
 Once player one has selected their shape, the game will begin.
 Continue until a result is determined and it will display on the screen whether player 1 wins, player 2 wins, or a draw has occurred.